Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Les Miserables

-The other great West End classic.
+The other great classic of the West End.
 Only Les Miserables has been on stage longer than Phantom of the Opera.
-Only 1 year longer.
-The play is based on the novel by Victor Hugo and is a superb adaptation of it.
+Only 1 year more.
+The play is based on the novel by Victor Hugo and is a magnificent adaptation of it.

-A spectacular musical of 2 and a half hours that is performed at the Queen's Theatre, 5 minutes walk from Piccadilly Circus tube station.
+A spectacular musical of 2 hours and a half that is performed at the Queen's Theatre, a 5 minute walk from Piccadilly Circus tube station.

 Moulin Rouge

-If you like love stories like the Phantom of the Opera, Moulin Rouge is sure to catch your attention.
+If you like love stories like the one in The Phantom of the Opera, Moulin Rouge is sure to grab you too.
 A show where Baz Luhrmann's film comes to life with great performances and its mythical soundtrack splendidly interpreted.

 The Piccadilly Theatre, next to the square and the subway stop of the same name, hosts this great musical.

-You already know everything about one of the greatest musicals of the West End and the planet.
-If you visit London drop by the Her Majesty's Theatre, the ghost of the opera is here.
+You already know all about one of the greatest musicals of the West End and the planet.
+If you visit the British capital, among all the things to see and do on your visit to London, drop by the Her Majesty's Theatre, The Phantom of the Opera is here.